apify/apify-docs/sources/academy/glossary/tools/insomnia.md

 slug: /tools/insomnia
 ---

-# What is Insomnia? {#what-is-insomnia}
+# What is Insomnia {#what-is-insomnia}

 **Learn about Insomnia, a simple yet super valuable tool for testing requests and proxies when building scalable web scrapers.**

 ---

 Despite its name, the [Insomnia](https://insomnia.rest/download) desktop application has absolutely nothing to do with having a lack of sleep.
 Rather, it is a tool to build and test APIs.
-If you've already read about [Postman](./postman.md), you already know what Insomnia can be used for, as they both do practically the same exact things.
-There are some small differences between them, though.
-Like Postman, Insomnia allows you to send requests with specific headers and cookies, to add a request payload, etc. One difference is that Insomnia also allows you to see the whole timeline of the request.
+If you've already read about [Postman](./postman.md), you already know what Insomnia can be used for, as they both practically do the same exact things.
+While Insomnia shares similarities with Postman, such as the ability to send requests with specific headers, cookies, and payloads, it has a few notable differences.
+One key difference is Insomnia's feature to display the entire request timeline.

 Insomnia can be downloaded from its [official website](https://insomnia.rest/download), and its features can be read about in the [official documentation](https://docs.insomnia.rest/).